IanBurke1/GraphTheoryProject/README.md

-# A Database for a Timetabling System using Neo4J
+# Using Neo4J to create a database for a timetabling system

 # Introduction